Learn how one restaurant uses text marketing to respond to downtimes and bring in customers immediately.

 “In my opinion, print advertising is just not very effective anymore compared to so many measurable digital alternatives.
 And I know from receiving promotional text messages myself as a consumer, that texts are a supremely powerful marketing tool.
 If you can get your marketing message directly in front of people’s eyeballs on their mobile device as a text alert, it’s a no-brainer.”

 Three years ago, after multiple platform trials, he found SimpleTexting and hasn’t looked back.
 “The ease-of-use, the cleanliness of the product, the general interface.
 It’s just very well-designed.”

 Mike powers his SMS marketing with a simple, memorable keyword, “thebarnmv.”
-When customers text this keyword to 555888, they instantly subscribe to future messages.
+When customers text this keyword to their number, they instantly subscribe to future messages.
 To promote the keyword, he uses SimpleTexting’s sign-up form on his website.
 He also advertises the text message program on the premises and even calls it out in his email footer.